PointSource/PSDemonstration/README.md

 More edits

 -- Added best feature ever
--- Added 2nd best feature
+-- Improved the best feature
+-- More improvements
+-- Added more goodness
+-- Added more features